Hearing Conservation Program

 The purpose of audiometric testing including an explanation of the test procedure

-Records of all employee audiometric tests shall be retained for the duration of the affected employee's employment and 30 years from the date of termination.
+Records of all employee audiometric tests shall be retained for the duration of the affected employee's employment.
 These records will be made part of the employee’s health record.
 These records shall include:

 Name and job classification of the employee